 Controlled Substance Classifications

-The penalties for both of these acts will vary depending on which schedule the drugs in question are categorized as.
+The penalties for possession of a controlled substance will vary depending on which schedule the drugs in question are categorized as.
 The scheduling system ranks drugs according to their acceptable medical use and their abuse or dependence potential.